 chasing frogs conducting fieldwork at the Smithsonian Tropical Research Institute in Gamboa, Panama where she examined vibration-cued early hatching behavior (plasticity!) in Agalychnis callidryas (red-eyed treefrogs).
 Working outdoors in sweaty, soggy, buggy, humid, normally deplorable conditions makes her really happy.

 Julie got her B.A. from Williams College in 2015 and her dual M.A./Ph.D. from Boston University in 2021.
-She is basically in the 23rd grade.
+She is basically in the 23rd (24th?) grade, but she’s sort of losing count at this point.
 See her CV for more academic information.
 Julie is a 1st generation college graduate and a 1st generation US citizen.
 She credits everything good in her life to her loving parents, who rededicated and rearranged their entire lives to facilitate the success of their children.

-Julie spends almost all her free time doodling or suffering on mountain tops.
-If you’re in need of a graphic designer or a climbing partner, here’s how to contact her:
+Julie spends almost all her free time doodling or doing typical Utah things like biking, skiing, and climbing rock & ice.
+If you’re in need of a graphic designer or an outdoorsing partner, here’s how to contact her: